Distinguished Professor, Department of Ocean Engineering

 Complete list of : [graduates]

-Jeff Harris received his MS in May 2006, with a thesis entitled: Understanding and Optimizing the Harley Surface Effect Ship and his PhD in May 2011, with a thesis entitled....
-He now works as a postdoctoral research associate at URI on tsunami modeling and hazard assessment.
+Jeffrey Harris is working as a research associate at the Saint Venant Laboratory (Chatou, France) on modeling wave-structure interaciton problems.
+He received his MS in May 2006, with a thesis entitled: Understanding and Optimizing the Harley Surface Effect Ship and his PhD in May 2011, with a thesis about wave-structure-sediment interact modeling.

 Stefan Maretzki is working at Bilfinger Berger in Germany.
 He defended his MS in December 2006, with a thesis entitled: Numerical Simulation of Tsunami Hazard Maps for the US East Coast.